arjunkunna/regent-fft/README.md

 API is that we input a region of dimension `n+1`, where the final dimension is the number of batches, and use `make_plan_batch` instead of `make_plan`

-Please also refer to the `test_2d_complex64_to_complex64_batch_transform` and `test_2d_double_to_complex64_batch_transform` examples in
-`fft_test.rg` for reference.
+Please also refer to the `test_2d_complex64_to_complex64_batch_transform` and `test_2d_double_to_complex64_batch_transform` examples in `fft_test.rg` for reference.

 Batched transforms are supported on both CPU and GPUs, for 1, 2 and 3 dimensions.
-Both single-precision and double-precision real-to-complex and complex-to-complex transforms are supported
+Both single-precision and double-precision real-to-complex and complex-to-complex transforms are supported.

 #### 6. Distributed Mode

-The API also supportes a distributed mode, where every machine in a distributed job executes an independent FFT of the same size.
+The API also supports a distributed mode, where every machine in a distributed job executes an independent FFT of the same size.

-To initialize in distributed mode, we might do the following: (in the example below, we have `n` 1-D `complex64` to `complex64` transforms of size 3).
+To initialize in distributed mode, we might do the following (we have `n` 1-D `complex64` to `complex64` transforms of size 3):

 ```lua
 var n = fft1d.get_num_nodes()